 About the Retired Teachers Chapter

-The Retired Teachers Chapter is a dynamic organization of over 67,000 members shaped by political activism and committed to protecting and improving retiree benefits — considered the nation’s best among public school teachers.
-Its vast and varied programs are designed to maintain the intellectual, physical and economic wellbeing of its retirees.
+The Retired Teachers Chapter is a dynamic organization of approximately 70,000 members shaped by political activism and committed to protecting and improving retiree benefits — considered the nation’s best among public school teachers.
+Its vast and varied programs are designed to maintain the intellectual, physical and social wellbeing of its retirees.

 Founded in 1960 by authorization of the newly formed United Federation of Teachers, the RTC continues to be an active participant in the work of the union here in the tri-state area and through retiree sections organized across the country and beyond.
 Retirees retain voting rights for union officer elections and serve as members of the UFT Executive Board.
 Working together, the RTC and the UFT have been able to dramatically improve health and welfare benefits, build a safe and secure pension system and gain retirement incentives for retirees to insure a financially sound retirement.